 Reproductive compabitibilty is generally always true, although the mechanics of any given couple may not be viable according to their physical qualities.
 In theory, most people who can actually fit together have a higher chance of being attracted to each other, but in practice that isn't always the case.
 Fortunately, barring Kastina's specific historical context, this has never been an issue in terms of population growth in the world.

 There is never a shortage of tailors in the world.
 Due to the vast variety of bodies that exist, custom tailoring is an extremely lucrative career path for just about anyone who is willing to take up the job.
 Many take pride in being able to provide stylish and fashionable clothes for clients that go way out of the "average" bipedal model.
 In a lot of cases, clothing is likely to be more of a status symbol than anything else.

 However, by necessity, these cultures have very nonchalant standards of decency when it comes to clothing or lack thereof, and if an individual just finds it impractical or uncomfortable to try and clothe themselves, it is unlikely anyone would bat an eye at it.
-Generally speaking, so long as their privates are kept private, no one cares.

 In essence, clothes serve a limited number of purposes:

 1) Protection from environment.

 2) Showing social status.